postgresml/postgresml/pgml-docs/docs/blog/data-is-living-and-relational.md

 - may grow to billions of rows, where single updates multiply into mass rewrites
 - often span multiple iterations of the schema, with software bugs leaving behind outliers

 We think it’s worth attempting to move the machine learning process and modern data architectures beyond the status quo.
-To that end, we’re building the PostgresML Gym, a free offering, to provide a test bed for real world ML experimentation in a Postgres database.
+To that end, we’re building the PostgresML Gym, a free offering, to provide a test bed for real world ML experimentation, in a Postgres database.
 Your personal Gym will include the PostgresML dashboard, several tutorial notebooks to get you started, and access to your own personal PostgreSQL database, supercharged with our machine learning extension.

 <center>
   <video autoplay loop muted width="90%" style="box-shadow: 0 0 8px #000;">